aransena/rosbag_server/README.md

 ['success', 'path', '<your path to the bag data folder>/test.bag']
 ```

-The client can be cancelled at any point after recording stops using
+The client can be cancelled at any point after recording starts using
 ```
 client.stop()
 ```